-Figure 2: SANBI BGIS image of the site, showing the nearest watercourse located approximately 800m North-west of the site (red polygon).
+Figure 2: SANBI BGIS image of the site, showing the nearest watercourses to the site (red polygon).
+The yellow dashed line is an ephemeral stream/drainage line that runs adjacent to the site, which is not indicated on the NFEPA overlay.